 - All votes are conducted by roll call so each member’s vote can be identified and recorded.

-COVID-19 has been labeled a pandemic illness by the Centers for Disease Control (CDC) and the Governor has declared a public health emergency under Minnesota Statutes Chapter 12.
+Authority: COVID-19 has been labeled a pandemic illness by the Centers for Disease Control (CDC).
 As such, township boards may choose to use teleconferencing for their meetings during the public health emergency.

 Last, townships should remember that payroll can be processed without a board meeting based on the authority described in Minn.
 Stat.
 471.38, subd.
 2, if the employees’ rates of pay have been set in advance.

 More Information: Some useful links and information can be found at the following websites: